amaltson/lita-jira-issues/README.md

 config.handlers.jira_issues.ignore = [ 'Jira', 'Github' ]
 ```

-Optionally you can set a timer for how long sleep prior to posting an issue to chat again.
+Optionally you can set a timer for how long to sleep prior to posting an issue to chat again.
 This is accomplished by setting an expiring key in Redis.
-That timeout is govered by the following config
+That timeout is governed by the following config

 ```ruby
 config.handlers.jira_issues.issue_ttl = 120